Baza207/LHServer/README.md

 }
 ```

-For more details of the variables for each command, please refer to [`LHServerKeys.py`](https://github.com/Baza207/LHServer/blob/master/src/LHServerKeys.py) and [`tests.py`](https://github.com/Baza207/LHServer/blob/master/src/tests.py).
+For more details of the variables for each command, please refer to [`tests.py`](https://github.com/Baza207/LHServer/blob/master/src/tests.py).

 ## Client Applications